HOW TO START A BUSINESS IN NIGERIA

 - Subject to sections 80 – 83 of this Act, every foreign company which before or after the commencement of this Act was incorporated outside Nigeria, and having the intention of carrying on business in Nigeria, shall take all steps necessary to obtain incorporation as a separate entity in Nigeria for that purpose, but until so incorporated, the foreign company shall not carry on business in Nigeria or exercise any of the powers of a registered company and shall not have a place of business or an address for service of documents or processes in Nigeria for any purpose other than the receipt of notices and other documents, as matters preliminary to incorporation under this Act.

-The Act also stipulates the types of business in which a person including a foreigner can be involved and they include a Limited Liability Company, an Unlimited Liability Company and a Company Limited by Guarantee.
+The Act also stipulates the types of business in which a person including a foreigner can be involved and they include a Limited Liability Company, an Unlimited Liability Company, and a Company Limited by Guarantee, either one can be private or public.
+However, a Private Limited Liability Company (LLC) is the most suitable and recommended type of incorporation for a foreigner.

 - REGISTRATION WITH THE NIGERIAN INVESTMENT PROMOTION COMMISSION (NIPC)

-NIPC is an agency of the Federal Government saddled with the responsibility of coordinating and monitoring all foreign investments activities in Nigeria.
-The Federal Government of Nigeria, has tasked the investment promotion agency with attracting Foreign Direct Investment (FDI) over the years.
+NIPC is an agency of the Federal Government saddled with the responsibility of coordinating and monitoring all foreign investment activities in Nigeria.
+The Federal Government of Nigeria has tasked the investment promotion agency with attracting Foreign Direct Investment (FDI) over the years.

-The Commission initiates and supports measures which shall enhance the investment climate in Nigeria for both Nigerian and non-Nigerian investors.
+The Commission initiates and supports measures that shall enhance the investment climate in Nigeria for both Nigerian and non-Nigerian investors.

 A business permit is a document issued by the Federal Ministry of Interior through the Department of Citizenship and Business.
 This document allows for the operation of businesses in Nigeria by foreigners.
 The importance of this permit is that it ensures that foreign companies are not edging out Nigerian organizations with businesses that domestic companies already engage in.